-The Digital Dakota Network (DDN; located in CB109) and Governor's Electronic Classroom (CB110) videoconferencing facilities link all six South Dakota universities, as well as all South Dakota K-12 school districts, and many state agencies with interactive videoconferencing capabilities.
+The Digital Dakota Network (DDN; located in CB109, CB110, and CB106 videoconferencing facilities link all six South Dakota universities, as well as all South Dakota K-12 school districts, and many state agencies with interactive videoconferencing capabilities.

 All videoconferencing sites are fully interactive, so students at every site receiving the class can see and hear the faculty member at the originating site.
 Students at any participating site can ask questions of the faculty member and students at the other sites, and participate in class discussion.